shekhar7x/base-services/README.md

 # base-services

-Helpers for convinient intermicroservice communication(streaming, pub-sub and bi-directional) using kafka, nats.io.
+Adapters for convinient Intermicroservice communication with queues, pub-sub and bi-directional and email notifications compatible with routes and validaters of base-helpers